Home > OXF Holliers

 The first will is of immediate interest because Zachariah is a distinctive name from the Deddington group, so it doesn't take long to realise that Joseph must have been the 15th and last child of William Hollier and Anne Stilgoe of Deddington.
 Eight of Joseph's siblings seem to have died young.
 I have always speculated that Joseph would have been the one who married Sarah Manning at Deddington in 1757.
 A Sarah Hollier was buried at Deddington on 26th March 1784, so it would appear that Joseph wasted little time before marrying again at South Weston on the 23rd June.
 Joseph seems to have been buried in Deddington on 6th Jan 1790 and it seems likely that his second wife Elizabeth is the Elizabeth Hollier shown as being buried in Deddington on 11th April 1799, aged 59 being described as 'of Islop, South Weston'.
 This sequence of events seems to provide the long-sought-after link between the two main groups of Oxfordshire Holliers.
 A 1789 census of South Weston includes Joseph Hollier and his wife, describing him as Mr Cooper's farmer.
 In fact, 'Mr Cooper' was Thomas Cooper, Esq, Lord of the Manor of South Weston.
 Joseph was appointed as his gamekeeper in 1781.

 Another interesting record from South Weston is a marriage in 1781 at Ickford, over the county boundary in Bucks.
 William Hollier 'of South Weston' married Mary Fuller.
-It appears that the couple settled in Towersey, where Mary died in 1797.
-William seems to have married again in 1801 at Kingsey to Mary Wootton.
+It is not immediately obvious who 'William of South Weston' might be.
+For a long time, I though it might be the William who settled in Towersey and who married for a second time in 1801 to Mary Wootton.
+The first marriage was also a William and Mary as Mary died in 1797.
+William married again in 1801 at Kingsey to Mary Wootton.
 William was buried at Towersey in 1817 aged 62, while his second wife Mary died in St Pancras, London in 1829 but was buried in Towersey.
-This would suggest that William was born c1755 and was in South Weston in 1781.
-The only William born around 1755 is William (1754) son of William Hollier and Mary Jackson at Over Worton, already referred to above.
-However, why would William of Over Worton have been in South Wedton in 1781?
-We seem to have too many William and marys for comfort, but it may well be that the William of South Weston who married Mary Fuiller in 1781 is not the same William with wife Mary at Towersey.
+This would suggest that William of Towersey was born c1755.
+The only William born around 1755 is William (1754) son of William Hollier and Mary Jackson at Over Worton.
+Given that this William's brother John is now know to have settled at nearby Thame (described below), this does look a possibility.
+But we do seem to have more William and Marys than we can completely identify.

 Another Oxfordshire line was that at Thame.
 John Hollier married Mary Edoe at Watlington in 1781 and had 12 children, most of whom died young.
 John was a lawyer (his own obituary of 1820 and several obituaries of his children in Jackson's Oxford Journal refer to him as an attorney), as was his son John (1784-1855), frequently referred to as a solicitor.
 Recently, a marriage settlement of 1785 was brought to my attention.
 In this, the parties are described thus in the citation: